chelyabinsk/footexp/README.md

 * Improve workflow. i.e. make an interface where you enter current odds and time and the most likely outcome is returned
 * Check if can sell your odds back

+* Consider entirely different approach to predicting outcomes.
+For example some kind of regression.
+Or just basic strategies like "if odds been going down for the last 5 steps then they will probably will carry on going down" as well as investigate accuracy of the initial odds.